-BRPD arrests third suspect, searching for one more in shooting that left 8-year-old dead
+3 suspects arrested in shooting of 8-year-old on Swan Avenue; BRPD seeks a fourth

 Latest Weather Blog

-BRPD arrests third suspect, searching for one more in shooting that left 8-year-old dead

-BATON ROUGE - Two additional men have been arrested and another is wanted for murder after a drive-by shooting that left an 8-year-old boy dead, Baton Rouge Police said Friday.
+3 suspects arrested in shooting of 8-year-old on Swan Avenue; BRPD seeks a fourth

+BATON ROUGE — Police said Friday officers had arrested three men in last month's killing of an 8-year-old boy in a drive-by shooting and say they are seeking a fourth suspect.

 BRPD Chief T.J.
-Morse said three of the suspects, Kendrick Profit, Yancey Jarrell Jr. and Tremell Harris have been arrested.
-All are accused of one count of first-degree murder and five counts of attempted first-degree murder.
-Diellon Daniels was killed in the Nov.
-27 shooting.
+Morse announced a second arrest in the case at a Friday news conference, and hours later his agency said a third person had been picked up.
+Tremell Harris, Yancey Jarrell Jr., and Kendrick Profit are accused of one count of first-degree murder and five counts of attempted first-degree murder.

 BRPD also said Roger Parker, 19, is wanted for the same charges.
 Morse said that anyone with information on Parker's whereabouts is asked to contact BRPD or CrimeStoppers at (225) 344-7867.

-The shooting happened near the corner of Swan and Kingfisher avenues.
-Diellon's mother Courtlyn Daniels was driving along Swan Avenue when a car pulled up next to hers and opened fire, hitting three of her children inside.
+Diellon Daniels was killed in the Nov.
+27 shooting near a barber shop on Swan Avenue, near its intersection with Kingfisher Avenue.
+Diellon's mother Courtlyn Daniels was driving when a car pulled up next to hers and opened fire, hitting three of her children inside.

 Diellon Daniels was critically injured and later died in a hospital.
 The other two children injured are expected to recover.
 All four children in the car were under the age of 12.